xbmlz/vite-plugin-solid-markdown/example/README.md

 })
 ```

-See [the tsdoc](./src/types.ts) for more advanced options
+See [the tsdoc](./src/types.ts) for more advanced options.

-See [Rehype plugins](https://github.com/rehypejs/rehype/blob/main/doc/plugins.md#list-of-plugins) for more rehype plugins
+See [Rehype plugins](https://github.com/rehypejs/rehype/blob/main/doc/plugins.md#list-of-plugins) for more rehype plugins.

-See [Remark plugins](https://github.com/remarkjs/remark/blob/main/doc/plugins.md#list-of-plugins) for more remark plugins
+See [Remark plugins](https://github.com/remarkjs/remark/blob/main/doc/plugins.md#list-of-plugins) for more remark plugins.

 ## Example